ajplu20/covid_predict_ASEAN/README.md

 # Setup:
 Ensure that the working directory for R and python are set to the current folder.
 Open and run packages.R to install necessary R packages.
-Run generate train and test.R in the ASEAN_files folder to generate relevant data files (optional, as all data files are included)
+Run generate train and test.R in the ASEAN_files folder to generate relevant data files (optional, as all data files are included).
 Refer to https://summer2.readthedocs.io/en/latest/install.html and https://github.com/monash-emu/estival for instructions on installing summer2 and estival in python.
 Look through summer2_model.py and ensure that you have all other relevant packages installed.